Crew member killed during California sailboat race

-A crew member was killed when a 30-foot sailboat broke apart in rough seas during a race near San Clemente Island in California, the Coast Guard said on Saturday.
+LOS ANGELES A crew member was killed when a 30-foot (9-metre) sailboat broke apart in rough seas during a race near San Clemente Island in California, the U.S. Coast Guard said on Saturday.

+Craig Thomas Williams, 36, of San Diego was found unresponsive in the water and later pronounced dead, the San Diego County Medical Examiner's Office said in a statement.

-The name of the deceased crew member was not immediately released but Coast Guard Petty Officer Henry Dunphy said he died when the vessel broke apart.
+Coast Guard Petty Officer Henry Dunphy said the man died when the vessel broke up.

 Initially, the crew attempted to anchor the boat, but the anchor "would not catch" and the boat "entered the surf line and was broken apart by the waves, forcing the crew to abandon the vessel," the Coast Guard said in a statement.